jvdanilo/npm-collection-resource/README.md

     url: '/api/v1/users',

     casts: {
-      last_logged_in: 'date', // Converts date strong to date object
+      last_logged_in: 'date', // Converts date string to date object

       features: function(v) {   // This converts a comma separated string to array if ( ! angular.isArray(v)) {